cshimvin/restaurant-reviews/README.md

 #### Add restaurant page

 This is available to logged in administrators only.
 It allows a restaurant to be added to the database with details including the name, URL, address, image, description and type.
-This also allows a restaurant to be featued on the homepage.
+This also allows a restaurant to be featured on the homepage.

 ![Add restaurant](/static/images/documentation/add-restaurant.png)

 #### Edit a restaurant

 This is available to logged in administrators only.
 It allows a restaurant to be amended on the database.
 This follows the same format as the add restaurant page but completes the details that are extracted from the database.
-This also allows a restaurant to be featued on the homepage.
+This also allows a restaurant to be featured on the homepage.

 ![Edit restaurant](/static/images/documentation/edit-restaurant.png)